 The trial is the first before a federal jury in a battle being waged on four continents for dominance in a smartphone market valued by Bloomberg Industries at $219.1 billion.

-Cupertino, California-based Apple (AAPL) sued Suwon, South Korea- based Samsung in April 2011.
+Cupertino, California-based Apple (AAPL:US) sued Suwon, South Korea- based Samsung in April 2011.
 Samsung sought to use Park’s testimony to establish functionality of the F700 design and to rebut allegations of copying or willfulness, Koh said in her ruling.

 “The risk of undue prejudice to Apple outweighs the probative value of Ms. Park’s testimony,” Koh said.